-To date, over 100,000 acres of vineyards are currently for sale in California.
-Choosing the right location for your vineyard means determining your primary reason for purchasing one.
+Are there vineyards for sale in California right now?
+To date, there are over 100,000 acres of vineyards and wineries for sale in in the state, and much more around the USA.
+Choosing the right location for your investment means determining your primary reason for purchasing one.
 Are you buying for the love of making wine?
-Or for the love of the relaxing vineyard way of life?
+Or for the love of a new, relaxing way of life?
 Or are you looking to make the investment of a lifetime?
-Understanding what you hope to achieve with your vineyard is the first step to success.
+Understanding what you hope to achieve with your investment is the first step to success.

 The most important thing to remember when buying a vineyard in California is that there is no one-size-fits-all approach.
+This is true for most of the real estate business, but especially true in the area of agricultural investment.
 Each buyer will have different needs, resources, and goals, and that’s where our team at Cru Land Company can help.
 We’ll take all of your preferences into consideration and find options that are best suited to you.
 Whether you’re looking for a place to getaway, to focus on the craft of winemaking, or to invest for the future, we know how to find you the vineyard of your dreams.

 Choosing a California Wine Region

-One of the reasons that so many people love to live and visit California is because of the various types of climates and geography that span the state.
-For these same reasons, California is home to numerous distinct wine regions.
-Each region produces grapes and wines that beautifully display the unique trails of its soil and climate.
-Some regions may be a better fit for you than others based on your own goals, interests, costs, and taste.
+One of the reasons that so many people love to live in and visit California is because of the various types of climates and geography that span the state.
+For these same reasons, California is home to a number of distinct geographical regions.
+Each wine region California has to offer produces grapes and wines that beautifully display the unique trails of its soil and climate.
+Some California wine regions may be a better fit for you than others based on your own goals, interests, costs, and taste.

 As you begin to acquaint yourself with different wines from regions across California, you are likely to become familiar with seeing AVA on the labels of wine bottles.
 AVA refers to the American Viticultural Area, which is a region for wine grape-growing that is classified by its geographical features, distinguishing it from other regions.
-The state of California is home to over one hundred different AVAs, and as you become more knowledgeable about the characteristics of each, you can slowly begin to narrow down the regions in which you are interested in establishing your vineyard.
+California, USA is home to over one hundred different AVAs.
+As you become more knowledgeable about the characteristics of each, you can slowly begin to narrow down the regions in which you are interested in establishing your vineyard.

 WHAT OUR CLIENTS ARE SAYING